Smithsonian/CCN-Data-Library/data/CCN_synthesis/README.md

 ### Synthesis Contents

 This synthesis is comprised of this README file, a .bib file containing BibTex formatted citations for studies included in the download, and several comma separated value (.csv) spreadsheets linked by common attributes study_id, site_id, and core_id.
 The data tables present in each download may vary depending on available information for the selected sediment profiles.
 No data values are represented using 'NA'.
-Please refer to the "CCN_data_dictionary.csv" file or our online [CCN Database Structure](https://smithsonian.github.io/CCN-Community-Resources/soil_carbon_guidance.html) for detail on attribute and variable definitions and descriptions.
+Please refer to our online [CCN Database Structure](https://smithsonian.github.io/CCN-Community-Resources/soil_carbon_guidance.html) for detail on attribute and variable definitions and descriptions.

 - CCN_methods: Contains descriptions of methods and materials used during collection and processing of samples in the field and lab.
 Included if present for the downloaded data.
 - CCN_sites: Contains positional and descriptive information associated with each sampling site.